-Student Computing at the Penn State College of Medicine
+Student Computing at Penn State College of Medicine

 Recommendations for Incoming Medical Students

-- Windows laptops can run XP Pro (SP3 required), Vista or Windows 7.
-If you use Vista, avoid the "Home" edition and use the "Home Premium", "Business" or "Ultimate" edition.
+- Windows laptops can run XP Pro (SP3 required), or Windows 7 or 8.

 - Linux, UNIX and other operating systems are not supported on our network.

 - We do not currently support the iPad.
-An iPad can connect to our wireless network, but other campus systems needed for your educational program are not supported on the iPad at this time.
+An iPad can connect to our wireless network, but other campus systems needed for your educational program may not be available on an iPad.
+An iPad cannot substitute as a replacement for the laptop requirement.

 - Students can use either a Mac or Windows laptop.
-Equivalent services are available to students using either a PC or a Mac computer, with one known exception.
-Students viewing lectures recorded on our lecture capture system can only playback lectures at variable speeds on a PC.
+Equivalent services are available to students using either a PC or a Mac computer.

 - We recommend a video monitor size of at least 14 inches diagonal with a video card of 256K video RAM or more.
 A display with either a standard aspect ratio (4:3) or a wide screen format (16:9) is acceptable.